Ruiqi-555/financial-sentiment-analysis/README.md

 The repository is a cleaned version of an academic project.
 Raw data files, trained model weights, and generated outputs are not included.

+## Project Context

+This repository is based on a course project completed as part of a team.
+The uploaded version is a cleaned and reorganized version for portfolio reference.

+My main contributions included model comparison, evaluation analysis, result interpretation, and project documentation.
+Some modules were developed collaboratively.

 ## Methods

 ### Traditional Machine Learning